|

 Place into the oven to bake for 15 minutes.

-Prepare the topping by combining the peeled peach slices, raspberries, sugar, and flour together in a bowl; toss to coat evenly.
+Prepare the topping by combining the peeled peach slices, raspberries, sugar, and flour in a bowl; toss to coat evenly.

 After the cake has baked for 15 minutes, slide the oven rack out and scatter the fruit evenly over the top of the cake, working quickly.
-Continue baking until a toothpick inserted in the center of the cake comes out clean, another 25 to 30 minutes.
+Continue baking until a toothpick inserted in the center of the cake comes out clean, 25 to 30 minutes.

 Serve with powdered sugar sprinkled on top.
 Enjoy.